srijan-paul/srijan-paul.github.io/src/content/current/index.md

 And just like that, another one of my private GitHub repos bites the dust.

-I hope to give it another try, this time with a clean slate, and the benefit of hindsight.
+I hope to give it another try, this time with a clean slate and the benefit of hindsight.
 We shall see in my next update. o/

 ### Reading